Joy25spirit/PtDiary-ai/README.md

-# PtDiary-ai
+# Swastha-ai

 Every Patient Has a Story.
 We Help Doctors Read It.

 ---

-A platform where AI guides voice based patient interview and generates downloadable PDF medical history report.
+A platform where Swastha (AI medical assistant) guides voice based patient interview and generates downloadable PDF medical history report.

 ---